-Forget going to live Olympic events, the tickets you really want during the London Games are to the first public demonstrations of Super Hi Vision, the futuristic TV technology developed by Japanese state broadcaster NHK.
+Forget going to live Olympic events, the tickets you really wanted during the London 2012 Olympic Games were to the first public demonstrations of Super Hi Vision, the futuristic TV technology developed by Japanese state broadcaster NHK.

 But can such a data-hogging TV system ever become a broadcast reality?
 The man from NHK says it can – it's just a matter problem solving.
 “Our next challenge is to develop compression technology, so that these rich images can be sent around the world by satellite and through fibre optic networks.
 We also have to develop new transmission technology, so that the compressed signal can then be squeezed into terrestrial and satellite channels.”
 Dr Kubota doesn't rule out the possibility of streaming 8K SHV on the internet either.

 A target date of 2020 has been set for Super Hi-Vision trials in Japan, but Dr Kubota believes that will come forward, such is the rate of development: “We have proved that the equipment is already reliable enough for programme production.
 Should Tokyo secure the 2020 Games, then there will be added impetus to make things happen faster.
 Broadcast technology tends to be developed in parallel with the Olympic Games.”